phac-nml/irida/doc/user/user/pipelines/index.md

 ![analyses-table-error](images/analyses-table-error.png)

-If you click on the "?" icon, you can preview the Galaxy job error information:
+If you click on the <span class="fa fa-fw fa-question-circle"></span> icon, you can preview the Galaxy job error information:

 ![analyses-table-error-preview](images/analyses-table-error-preview.png)